Legitimuz-Tech/legitimuz-sdk-ios-integration-app-example/README.md

 ---

-**SDK Version**: Compatible with LegitimuzSDKPackage latest version 2.3.1 or superior.
+**SDK Version**: Compatible with LegitimuzSDKPackage version 2.3.2 or superior.